In addition to that, you can fold the screen with the display inward, so you don’t scratch it.

 In terms of Nikon D5500, I noticed that the frames with ISO 12,800, demonstrate a moderate noise level, are still quite suitable for a family archive.

-Ideally, you’d want to keep your ISO at 1600.
+(Ideally, you’d want to keep your ISO setting at 1600.)

+Overall, D5500 is suitable for any life situation.
 If you get blurred images, then it’s definitely not the camera’s fault.

 By the way, many people forget that in Nikon cameras in Auto ISO settings there is a correction for the maximum shutter speed, after which the sensitivity is switched.

-Each photographer needs to adjust these settings, since the degree of trembling of hands is different for everyone, depending on the photographer’s mood and his state of health.
+Each photographer needs to adjust these settings (!), since the degree of trembling of hands is different for everyone, depending on the photographer’s mood and his state of health.

 When the sun is completely down, I strongly recommend turning on the HDR mode.